-The Live Probes tab displays a table with the probe name and pin type.
+The Live Probes tab in the Debug FPGA Array dialog box displays a table with the probe names and pin types.

 Note: SmartFusion2 and IGLOO2 support two probe channels, and RTG4 supports one probe channel.

 SmartFusion2 and IGLOO2

 Two probe channels (ChannelA and ChannelB) are available.
 When a probe name is selected, it can be assigned to either ChannelA or ChannelB.